Whitelands Park Primary School

 - 2.4: How will the school match / differentiate the curriculum for my child's needs?

-If a child has been identified as having a special need, they will be given a Support and Action Plan (SAP).
+- If a child has been identified as having a special need, they will be given a Support and Action Plan (SAP).
 Targets will be set according to their area of need.
-These will be monitored by the class teacher weekly and by the SENCO three times per year.
-SAPs will be discussed with parents at Parents’ Evenings and a copy given to them.
+These will be monitored by the class teacher weekly and by the SENCo.

-If appropriate specialist equipment may be given to the pupil e.g. writing slopes, concentration cushions, pen/pencils grips or easy to use scissors.
+- If appropriate, specialist equipment may be given to the pupil e.g. ear defenders, writing slopes, concentration cushions, pen/pencils grips or easy to use scissors.

 - 2.5: What teaching strategies does the school use for children with learning difficulties, including autistic spectrum disorder, hearing impairment, visual impairment, speech and language difficulties?